fyurchik/openai_parser/README.md

-# OpanAI Scraper
+# OpenAI Scraper

-OpanAI Scraper is a Ruby gem built to scrape OpenAI vacancies and store them in a PostgreSQL database.
+OpenAI Scraper is a Ruby gem designed to scrape OpenAI vacancies and store them in a PostgreSQL database.

-## How to install and use it locally
+## How to Install and Use Locally

 ### Prerequisites